— ◆ —

 Industry Landscape

 Locate this client within their competitive context.
 How do they see themselves relative to the industry?
-What does best-in-class look like to them?

 "How does your business compare to others in your industry on this problem?"